Legendrian singular links and singular connected sums: Singular connected sum and decomposition

 In the case of $\SK$, the singular connected sum is not well-defined.
 Because of the lack of order there are two possibilities.
 The singular connected sum decomposition in $\SK$, however, has as many possibilities as the mapping classes of $S^2$ with $4$-marked points.

-On the contrary, the decomposition for a $4$-valent graph is well-defined as in \cite{M}, since the flexibility of vertices excludes ambiguities.
-A corresponding operation to the singular connected sum of $4$-valent graphs also has the same ambiguities as the mapping classes of $S^2$ with $4$-marked points. \end{rmk}
+On the contrary, the decomposition in $\mathcal{V}_4$ is well-defined as in \cite{M}, since the flexibility of vertices excludes ambiguities.
+A corresponding operation to the singular connected sum in $\mathcal{V}_4$ also has the same ambiguities as the mapping classes of $S^2$ with $4$-marked points. \end{rmk}